 The Assembly Toolkit is a graphical user interface for assembling enterprise (J2EE) applications.
+For additional information on the Assembly Toolkit, see Assembling applications with the Assembly Toolkit.

-You can use this toolthese tools to assemble an application and secure EJB and Web modules in that application.
+You can use the tool to assemble an application and secure EJB and Web modules in that application.
 An EJB module consists of one or more beans.
 You can enforce security at the EJB method level.
 A Web module consists of one or more Web resources (an HTML page, a JSP file or a servlet).
 You can also enforce security for each Web resource.
-You can use the assembly tooltools to secure an EJB module (Java archive (JAR) file) or a Web module (Web archive (WAR) file) or an application (enterprise archive (EAR) file).
+You can use the tool to secure an EJB module (Java archive (JAR) file) or a Web module (Web archive (WAR) file) or an application (enterprise archive (EAR) file).

 You can create an application, an EJB module, or a Web Module and secure them using the Assembly Toolkit or development tools like the IBM WebSphere Studio Application Developer.

-- 1. Secure EJB applications using the Assembly Toolkit. - 2.
-Secure Web applications using the Assembly Toolkit. - 3.
-Add users and groups to roles while assembling secured application using the Assembly Toolkit. - 4.
-Map users to RunAs roles using the Assembly Toolkit. - 5.
-Add the was.policy file to applications for Java 2 security. - 6.
-Assemble the application components that you just secured using the Assembly Toolkit..
+- 1. Secure EJB applications using the Assembly Toolkit.
+For more information, see "Securing enterprise bean applications using the Assembly Toolkit" on page 111. - 2.
+Secure Web applications using the Assembly Toolkit.
+For more information, see "Securing Web applications using the Assembly Toolkit" on page 114. - 3.
+Add users and groups to roles while assembling secured application using the Assembly Toolkit.
+For more information, see "Adding users and groups to roles using the Assembly Toolkit" on page 121. - 4.
+Map users to RunAs roles using the Assembly Toolkit.
+For more information, see "Mapping users to RunAs roles using the Assembly Toolkit" on page 121 - 5.
+Add the was.policy file to applications for Java 2 security.
+For more information, see "Adding the was.policy file to applications" on page 467 - 6.
+Assemble the application components that you just secured using the Assembly Toolkit.
+For more information, see Assembling applications with the Assembly Toolkit.

 After securing an application, the resulting .ear file contains security information in its deployment descriptor.
 The EJB module security information is stored in the ejb-jar.xml file and the Web module security information is stored in the web.xml file.
 The application.xml file of the application EAR file contains all the roles used in the application.
 The user and group to roles mapping is stored in the ibm-application-bnd.xmi file of the application EAR file.

 The was.policy file of the application EAR contains the permissions granted for the application to access system resources.